 It's possible to grow grapefruit trees from grapefruit seeds, but it's generally not recommended.
 Grapefruit trees don't typically fruit until they are about three years old, but those grown from seed take even longer, waiting five years to bear.
+And many gardeners are in for a disappointment when a seed-grown tree doesn't bear true to the fruit from which the seed was harvested.
 Seed-grown grapefruits live shorter lives as well since they are much more susceptible to root rot.

 To plant, dig a hole twice as wide as the plant's root ball but about the same depth.
 Next, remove the young grapefruit tree from its container and examine the growing medium.
 Some nurseries start grapefruits in an artificial growing medium rather than soil.
 If this is the case, use your garden hose to gently wash away the growing medium before planting.